 Later today, you will visit the majestic Ta Prohm.
 Built in 1186 and dedicated to the mother of Jayavarman VII, Ta Prohm is a temple of towers, closed courtyards and narrow corridors.
 Unlike the other temples of Angkor, Ta Prohm has been left to the elements and looks very much like the other temples must have looked when "rediscovered" by Henri Mouhot in the 1860s.
 At the end of your angkor adventure, you will be returned to your hotel to spend the rest of the evening as you wish.
 (This service is on a private basis.)

-This afternoon, visit Beng Mealea, a former Angkorian capital and one of the most remote temple sites in Cambodia currently accessible.
+This afternoon, visit Beng Mealea, a former Angkorian capital and one of the most remote temple sites currently accessible in Cambodia.
 Until the late 1990's Beng Melea was considered unsafe because of its remote location in a Khmer Rouge held area and could only be accessed by 4WD.
 However, a new road has now been completed, making the journey much more comfortable.
 Good hiking shoes are a must for your exploration though!
-Spend the late morning exploring Beng Melea, before transferring back to town for another temple visit and relaxation during the hottest time of the day.
+Spend the afternoon exploring Beng Melea, before visiting one last temple on the way back to town.
 (This service is on a private basis.)

 Enjoy this free day at your leisure.
 We'll reserve a late check-out from your hotel so you'll have use of your room.

-In the evening, you will be picked up at your hotel in Siem Reap and transferred to the airport in good time to board your domestic flight to Phnom Penh.
-Upon arrival in Phnom Penh, you will be greeted at the airport by your driver and transferred to your hotel.
+In the evening, you will be picked up at your hotel in 4:00PM and transferred to the airport in good time to board your domestic flight to 4:00PM.
+Upon arrival in 4:00PM, you will be greeted at the airport by your driver and transferred to your hotel.
 (This service is on a private basis.)

 Phnom Penh, once lauded as the Pearl of Asia, is making its comeback known.
 Restaurants, businesses, and hotels are opening daily, and the buzz of excitement can be palpably felt.
 The unbelievable spirit of the Cambodian people lives here, short miles away from evidence of a 20th century marred by extreme violence.
 Orange robed monks seem to be everywhere, motorbikes won't stop brushing by you, the foreign aroma of spice markets will assault your senses, and it's all part of the beautiful experience.